linshengli348519623/ljy/readme.txt

-git is a big brother
-git is good
+git is a big brother and sister git is good and nice